Nick Daws suggests 12 thoughtful Christmas gifts for older people, ranging from tech gadgets to…Read More →

-Homeowners coming to the end of their mortgage deals have been urged to grab a cheap fixed rate while they can as lenders continue to hike the cost of borrowing.
+Homeowners coming to the end of their mortgage deals have been urged to grab a super-cheap mortgage on cheap fixed rate while they can, as lenders continue to hike the cost of borrowing.

 Lenders have been increasing the cost of their mortgages since even before the Bank of England (BoE) hiked interest rates in December and again in February.

 Fixed rate mortgages hit a record low in October but have been steadily rising since then, according to data firm Moneyfacts.co.uk.